 Makers of precision measuring equipment, the Company also used the trademark "SPOT-ON", this being applied to some (but not all) of their dial and test indicators; magnetic, crankshaft, cylinder, small-bore and thickness gauges; magnetic bases; comparator stands; centre finders, grinding gauges, sine bars, V-blocks, 123-blocks and a range of hydraulically-damped, continuous-grinding gauges.
 In addition they also manufactured knurls and several models of hydraulic and pneumatic foot-pedal controlled presses.

-So far as is known, the Apex name was used on just a single high-speed precision drilling machines, the Junior, and a miniature tapper, the Model S. At some point, probably during the late 1950s, the Company began using the name Oldak on the two machines (a branding also attached to their precision measuring equipment) and the range expanded to become the: Junior Mk.
+So far as is known, the Apex name was used on just one miniature tapper - the Model S - and two high-speed precision drilling machines, the Junior and one not discovered until 2022 whose model designation is unknown but shown at the bottom of the page.
+At some point, probably during the late 1950s, the Company began using the name Oldak, a branding also attached to their precision measuring equipment, and the range expanded to become the: Junior Mk.
 1 and Junior Mk.
 2 drills and the Model S and Model ED tappers.

 With a drilling capacity in all material listed as being from 0.010" to 0.250", the Apex and Junior Mk.
 1 weighed 60 lbs (27.2 kg) and had, as standard, a 1/4 h.p.
 2800 r.p.m. motor (often a Hoover of either 1 or 3-phase) and six spindle speeds of 1200, 2300, 3850, 4600, 6600 and 10,000 r.p.m.
 However, as an option, a 1425 r.p.m. motor could be fitted that gave a range from 600 to 5000 r.p.m.
 Although catalogue illustrations show a motor pulley that could only produce higher speeds than the motor itself, it appears certain that a number of different pulley options must have been available to get the lower speeds.
 Neatly integrated into the rear of the drill's base, the motor was mounted vertically in a rotating housing with tension and relaxation of the round drive belt being achieved by rotating the whole assembly using a short, plastic-covered lever.